Western Togoland Rebellion

-The Western Togoland Rebellion is an ongoing separatist revolt led by the Ewe nationalist organization Western Togoland Restoration Front (WTRF) against the government of Ghana.
-The group seeks the independence of former British Togoland.
+The Western Togoland Rebellion is a separatist revolt led by the Ewe nationalist organization Western Togoland Restoration Front (WTRF) against the government of Ghana.
+The group seeks the independence of former British Togoland under the leadership of the Ewe.

 The Ewe make up most of the support for the independence movement and mainly inhabit the southern part of Western Togoland, especially around the cities of Ho, Kpandu, and Hohoe.
-Consequently, in the centre and northern areas of Western Togoland, where there is less of a presence of Ewes, support for independence is much more limited.
+Consequently, in the centre and northern areas of Western Togoland, where groups like the Dagbani, Akan and Guan dominate, support for independence is much more limited.

 The independence movement can be traced back to the colonial era, with Ewe-dominated organizations such as the Togoland Congress campaigning for the unification of the Ewe people in British Togoland and French Togoland.
-More recently, groups such as the Homeland Study Group Foundation, a member of Unrepresented Nations and Peoples Organization, have advocated for Western Togoland independence.
+More recently, groups such as the Homeland Study Group Foundation, a member of Unrepresented Nations and Peoples Organization, have advocated for Ewe-led Western Togoland independence.
 The WTRF is the first of these organizations to revolt against the Ghanaian government.

 Background

-Pre-Integration with Ghana
+Pre-integration with Ghana

 During World War I, the Allies conquered German Schutzgebiet Togoland and divided the country into British Togoland (Western Togoland) and French Togoland (Eastern Togoland).
 The British Togoland territory had been a League of Nations mandate, then a United Nations Trust Territory under British control.

 In 1954, the British government informed the UN that it would be unable to administer the Trust Territory after 1957.
 In response, in December 1955, the UN General Assembly passed a resolution advising the British government to hold a plebiscite on the future of British Togoland.